 Course Code: PRAC-1000

-Students will gain confidence, integrate learnings, and demonstrate acquired skills in a learning-related work setting.
+Students will gain confidence, integrate knowledge, and demonstrate acquired skills in a learning-related work setting.
 Students plan and implement programming, document and assess children's experiences and progress, and build effective relationships with children, families, and team members.

 Course Code: PRAC-2020

 This is the final work placement for the ECCE program, where students demonstrate the integration of skills, knowledge, and attitudes required for success in a learning-related work setting.
 Throughout the practicum, students are expected to plan and implement programming, document and assess children's experiences and progress, and build effective relationships with children, families, and team members.
 Towards the latter part of the practicum, the student also becomes responsible for the flow of the day.

 Course Code: PRAC-2025